ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 Aghast at what he does, and kills himself.
 Look for a man, I say.
 It must be true,
 She went so secretly to walk that morning
-To meet a man—why would she walk alone?
+To meet a manâ€”why would she walk alone?
-So while you hunt the man, I’ll look for ricin,
+So while you hunt the man, Iâ€™ll look for ricin,
 And with my chemicals end up the search.
 I never saw a heart more beautiful,
 Just look at it.
 We doctors all agreed